wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 # Usage

-This is a pipeline that follow the rct-pipeline created by (Wanxin).
+This is a set of scripts to follow the rct-pipeline created by ([Wanxin](https://github.com/Rthomass/test/edit/main/README.md)).
 Its purpose is to:

 i. output a segment level dataset  (trees as rows and tree parameters as coloumns).
 ii. create a parameter dataset suitable for mimics
 iii. set mimics parameters
 iv. run mimics and create a new dataset including all input parameters and radar backscatter reponse.

+These scripts utilise the  individual output files provided by the rct-pipeline.
+The first script creates a csv containing the segment data for all trees in each plot & tile

+to run this script it requires first a csv definign appropritate trees - the clouds are not perfect and so require individual assesement. a Reference file containing file quality assessments.
+This is just a list of tree ids that have been manually checked to determine quality.

+i. a library of output files in the Documents/Thesis/mimics/TLS-QSM_results_angola_bicuar_tree/angola_results/rct_extraction/angola_p02_raycloud_-1_0_treesplit/angola_p02_raycloud_-1_0_trees_1_info.txt

 ## Prerequisites

 ## Input Files
-matched_stems_picked.csv: Manually created Reference file containing file quality assessments.
-This is just a list of trees that have been manually checked to determine quality.
+matched_stems_picked.csv: